Run Hyper-V in a Virtual Machine with Nested Virtualization

 Nested virtualization is a feature that allows you to run Hyper-V inside of a Hyper-V virtual machine (VM).
 This is helpful for running a Visual Studio phone emulator in a virtual machine, or testing configurations that ordinarily require several hosts.

-- The Hyper-V host and guest must both be Windows Server 2016/Windows 10 Anniversary Update or later.
+- The Hyper-V host must be Windows Server 2016/Windows 10 or greater

 Configure Nested Virtualization

 - Create a virtual machine.
 See the prerequisites above for the required OS and VM versions.